 Modifying Sequence Operations

-The given table shows several modifying sequence operations that are used in C++ Algorithm.
+The provided table displays various modifying sequence operations commonly utilized in C++ Algorithm.

 | Function | Description |